|ARK in Berea - Home of the Environmental Art Movement

 In 2012, as part of the 25 Year Iceality Silver Revelation, the Greater Cleveland Area has become recognized as the Global Home of the Environmental Arts Movement by American Cultural Ambassadors David and Renate Jakupca of the the International Center for Environmental Arts (ICEA) as a 'Cultural Industry' to foster civic identity, cultivate jobs, and tourism, brand Ohio Environmental Arts as a Culture District in the Bioregion while developing a sustainable Global Culture of Peace for All Living Things.

 The Global Home of the Environmental Art Movement is the region in Northern Ohio that is noted for its growing concentration of Sustainable Design and Technology Industries.
-Geographically, the region occupies the same area as the Greater Cleveland Area where it is centered and where most of the companies are located.
+Geographically, the region occupies the same area as the Greater Cleveland Area where most of the companies are located like the new Cleveland Innovation District.
 It is in the northeastern part of Ohio, an area stretching from the south end to Akron-Canton, Lorain in the west and Youngstown in the east.

 It is visualized as the home for many of the world's largest technology corporations, as well as thousands of small start ups working on a sustainable future.
-The term ICEALITY refers to the region's original innovator, the International Center for Environmental Arts (ICEA), the environmental arts pioneer, but it eventually expands to all sustainable practices, and is now generally used as a metonym for the global cultural of peace sector.
+The term ICEALITY refers to all sustainable practices, and is now generally used as a metonym for the global cultural of peace sector.

 "Throughout history, various movements in Art have taken place: impressionism, Modernism, Abstract Art, Photo-Realists to name a few.
 Recently Pop Art debuted in the 1960’s and now at the beginning of the 21st Century, socially aware artists with a vision is making a difference in Art History.
 The pioneer artist of this new genre of art, David Jakupca, calls this type of expression this the "Environmental Art Movement".
 He is also the founder of the: International Center for Environmental Arts (ICEA)which is exclusively devoted to environmental and humanitarian concerns facing Mankind in the 21st Century".
 Art Critic and Writer, Priscilla Cinadr